lubusIN/color-palette-block/readme.txt

 == Description ==
 >**Disclaimer:** Plugin development is in progress & we are constantly improving the code.
 If you think code can be improved or have any suggestion feel free to send a PR or [open an issue](https://github.com/lubusIN/color-palette-block/issues).

-Quickly share color palettes on your website / block
+Quickly create & share color palettes on your website

 ----------